 Have fun getting creative with different types of nut butters and add-ins; there’s a world of energy bite exploration out there!

 Short on time or patience?
 You can turn this into a super quick energy bites recipe by skipping refrigerating the mixture.
 It will be slightly stickier, so be prepared to wash your hands a few more times.
-You can also skip the step of rolling the energy balls in chopped nuts.
-Just toss them into the mixture and roll as normal.

 Need some energy bites recipe inspiration?